Updated: Feb 19

 2. Pay employees based on tiered zones

 Most companies group geographical areas with a similar cost of labor into zones.
 Each employee is mapped to a zone, based on their location.
+Although there is constant media buzz around companies moving more towards a single rate of pay, Carta reported that 84% of companies still take location into account when deciding on compensation packages.

 The approach for how to set tiers is flexible, but most companies start by using national data as a baseline.
 Here’s an example of a 3-tiered structure in the United States: